Prepare for a US Immigration Interview

 Many people worry about the interview part of the process, but it's the easier part of the process!
 Here's how to prepare for your interview:

 What to bring to your US Immigration interview

-- 2Anyone who is applying with you.If your children or spouse are applying with you, they will need to be there as well.
-Additionally, you will need to have all of the following things and documents for each person who is included in your application for the Visa.Advertisement
+- 2If your children and/or spouse are applying with you, they will need to be there as well.
+Additionally, you will need to have all of the following, including documents for each person included in your application for the Visa.Anyone who is applying with you.Advertisement

 - 3If you haven't yet, pay the interview fee.

-- 4Get your fingerprint and a picture taken.
+- 4Get your fingerprints and a photo taken.

 - 8The interviewer will ask you questions about:

 - Explanations for any updated or changed documents.